H.R. 5560: Statutes of Limitation for Child Sexual Abuse Reform Act

 Why it matters

-HR5560, introduced on 2025-09-23, takes aim at one core problem: survivors of child sexual abuse often do not come forward until decades later.
-The bill’s findings say 1 in 4 girls and 1 in 20 boys in the U.S. are affected by child sexual abuse, that the National Center for Missing and Exploited Children received more than 19,000 reports of child sex trafficking in 2022, that nearly 90% of child victims never report to authorities, and that the average age of disclosure is over 52 years old.
-The bill argues that legal deadlines built around quick reporting do not match how abuse is actually disclosed.
+H.R.
+5560 starts from a single problem: survivors of child sexual abuse usually don't come forward for decades, and by then the legal clock has run out.
+The bill's findings cite that 1 in 4 girls and 1 in 20 boys in the U.S. are affected by child sexual abuse, that nearly 90% of victims never report to authorities, and that the average age of disclosure is over 52.
+The bill argues that deadlines written around fast reporting don't match how this crime actually surfaces.

 1